 As far as african mango side effects go, it’s been well tolerated in studies on humans.
-We have written about the issue of side effects from african mango on our blog as well.

 Here we stock Super African Mango 1200.
 We are an Australian based and owned online retailer.
 Initially, we had trouble locating a product that was made and supplied locally.
 It was frankly annoying to see that many of the alternatives online were being shipped in from overseas suppliers.
 In addition, we noticed a lot of people on social media saying that they either didn’t receive their product or that it arrived really late.
 We figured that Australians would like to know that they are purchasing a product that is Australian and that will be shipped to them locally and in a timely manner.
 In a nutshell, that’s what we’re all about.